This post may contain affiliate links in this post. See full disclosure.

 The purpose of the Scarcity to Abundance Mindset Series was to hyperfocus on the goals we want to achieve this year, depending on when you're tapping in.

 We agreed that success starts with the right mindset so for several weeks we strategized, journaled, created, committed and developed our way to a better mindset.

 Congratulations on your progress so far!

-Make 2021 the year of goal follow-through by creating a vision board to give you a clear visual of where you want to get to.
+Make this the year of goal follow-through by creating a vision board to give you a clear visual of where you want to get to.